dnanexus/dnanexus-example-applets/Tutorials/samtools_asset/Readme.md

 This tutorial details how to build a SAMtools asset.
-For detailed information on building assets refer to the [Asset Build Process wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process).
+For detailed information on building assets, refer to the [Asset Build Process wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process).

 ## Building an Asset

-The [`dx build_asset`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-build-asset) command takes a source directory and builds an asset from the dxasset.json file along with the optional Makefile and resources folder.
-In this example, we build an asset based on SAMtools version 0.1.19-1 available through [Apt-Get](https://help.ubuntu.com/community/AptGet/Howto) package manager.
-An overview of the properties present in the dxasset.json can be found on the [Asset metadata wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process#dxasset.json-(Asset-metadata)).
+The [`dx build_asset`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-build-asset) command takes a source directory and builds an asset from the `dxasset.json` file and the optional Makefile and resources folder.
+In this example, we build an asset based on SAMtools version 0.1.19-1 available through the [Apt-Get](https://help.ubuntu.com/community/AptGet/Howto) package manager.
+An overview of the properties present in the `dxasset.json` file can be found on the [asset metadata wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process#dxasset.json-(Asset-metadata)).

-Here, once we've created our directory, samtools_asset, with the dxasset.json file we run the following command from the terminal.
+Here, once we've created the directory `samtools_asset` with the `dxasset.json` file, we run the following command from the terminal:
 ```
 dx build_asset samtools_asset
 ```